The Suckless From Scratch Project

 • bash (yes, i know… we need it just for some script used by a package, the final system won't have bash installed)

-You will probably know how to find the correct package names for your distribution or may already have those packages installed.
+You will probably know how to find the correct package names for your distribution or may as well already have them installed.

-warning: you need to at least have a basic knowledge of what you are doing. you don't need to be a wizard but you should be able to recognize and fix some basic compiling errors, pay attention and replace information when needed, customize. (don't copy paste everything) and also, you need to know how to compile stuff on your own too. this document doesn't specify obvious stuff, like changing directories when compiling different sources, creating the filesystem, mounting, etc.
+warning: you need to at least have a basic knowledge of what you are doing. you don't need to be a wizard but you should be able to recognize and fix some basic compiling errors, pay attention and replace information when needed, customize. (don't copy paste everything) and also, you need to know how to compile stuff on your own too. this document doesn't specify, nor covers the most obvious stuff, like changing directories when compiling different sources, creating the filesystem, mounting, etc.

 whenever you find a file redirection like in: